Road switcher locomotive: Overview

 For the reasons given above, road switchers are generally hood units.
-The set-back cab of a hood unit provides more safety in the event of a collision at speed than most switcher designs, and the rear visibility is much better than that of a cab unit.
+The set-back cab of a hood unit provides more safety in the event of a collision at speed than most switcher locomotive designs, and the rear visibility is much better than that of a cab unit.
 Due to their ability to both run at road speeds for long distances and to switch cars, road switchers, as their name implies, are often used for road (heavy-haul) duties, in addition to their yard (switching) duties.
 Since the 1960s, road switchers have completely displaced cab units in heavy-haul freight service (but cab-type units, adapted from certain road switcher prototypes, have been employed for contemporary passenger service, in selected cases).
 Some road switchers were provided with twin control stands, so that the units could operate conventionally (locomotive engineer and conductor/switchman facing the direction of travel) in either "long hood forward" or "short hood forward" directions.
 However, twin control engineer positions have fallen into disuse as almost all operations are now run "short hood forward".

 Examples

 Alco's RS-1 was the first successful example of the type, and virtually all modern hood units are laid out in a similar fashion (long hood for all propulsion equipment, short hood for crew accommodations including a toilet).
 The RS-1, being the first example of a road switcher, and having been initially developed when plain bearings were still common (although not on cab-type road units), often were equipped with plain bearings.
 Subsequently, roller bearing conversions were implemented, and new units were generally ordered with roller bearings.
 The RS-1 had a very long manufacturing history, so most 1940s units might be initially ordered with plain bearings (and subsequently converted to roller bearings), but most 1960s units might be ordered with roller bearings.

 Fairbanks Morse entered the road switcher field in 1947 with the H-15-44.

 EMD was the last to enter the field and failed to capture much of the market with their first road switcher the BL2.

 The RS-3 was the best known of the Alco RS road switchers and was produced in more numbers than the RS-1 and RS-2 designs combined.

-Although Alco produced the first known road switcher, EMD's GP7 was probably the most successful model from this early period road switchers.
+Although Alco produced the first known road switcher, EMD's GP7 and subsequent GP9 were probably the most successful models from this early period road switchers.
 Few or no EMD GPs and no EMD SDs were ordered with plain bearings, and any plain bearing-equipped GPs were later updated to incorporate roller bearings.

 Modern examples include the EMD SD70 series and the GE AC6000CW, one of the most powerful examples producing 6000 hp.